swaits/vivaldi-nc/README.md

 far from each other.

-This is an implementation of Vivaldi Network Coordinates, a specific NC algorithm, with a simple simple interface and few dependencies.
+This is an implementation of Vivaldi Network Coordinates, a specific NC algorithm, with a simple interface and few dependencies.
 Vivaldi coordinates are typically used in distributed networking applications, like p2p networks.
 They allow each node in the network to estimate its position in a latency space in a distributed way, with no central authority.
 This enables nodes to understand estimated latency to any other node in the system.

 According to the [Vivaldi coordinates article on Wikipedia](https://en.wikipedia.org/wiki/Vivaldi_coordinates):